-Having high quality content or good products on your website is a good basis for getting in touch with potential clients.
+Having high-quality content or good products on your website is a good basis for getting in touch with potential clients.
 Nevertheless, there is always a risk of treating them as a homogeneous group when you should be treating them as individuals.
-In the following you will find five steps that will make visitors feel special.
+In this article, you will find five steps that will make visitors feel special.

 1. Use Personalized Communication

 Target users with customized messages.
 Mrs. Smith doesn’t like being welcomed with ‘’Hello, Mr. Williams’’, obviously, but the individual address of a user means much more than a simple greeting.

 Users want to be shown content that is relevant for them.
 You wouldn’t show a young lady walking into your store the newest collection of ties and it should be no different in your online shop.
 Clumsy ‘’Buy me’’ advertising is just as deterrent.
 Make your messages fit your users’ needs and don’t show the same old text to everyone.

 How about giving the visitors of your website a chance to interact with your brand?
 Customers are no longer charmed by one-sided marketing messages, so it can be very effective to have them react to your content and give you feedback.
 Nothing makes a user feel treated more individually than letting them know their opinion is valued.

 In order to differentiate between various types of users and enable a personalized communication, you should segment your audience and find out which group you want to address in particular.
 Thanks to tools like AB Tasty, you can precisely define the user segments that you want to target by using more than 100 criteria available such as visitor behavior, purchasing behavior, traffic sources, geolocation, and device type.